ese5160/final-project-a07g-a14g-t05-fusion-maverick/A07G_README.md

     <br>

     * SR06 - vibration motor based actuator exection feedback.<br>
+        - drived by DRV2605L haptic motor controller, configured as an I2C(SERCOM3) + one digital output
         - a vibration motor will be activated for about few seconds once the control demand has been successfully received and executed by the actuator.
 We proposed varying vibration effects/modes of the motor with respect to diffrent task accomplishment.
 The tentative way we're going to execute it is:
             * LCD tasks---Vibration Motor soft fuzz 60%;
             * Motor speed up task---Vibration Motor short double click2-80%;